Family Safety Hub – Health Justice Partnership

 What is next?

-The ACT Government committed $300,000 over 2019–2020 to continue delivering this new legal service and to provide time to evaluate the program.
+The ACT Government committed $580,000 over 2019-2020 to continue delivering this new legal service, and will review ongoing service funding in the first half of 2020.

 What difference will we make?